dra2020/rdapy/docs/_pages/throughput.md

 permalink: throughput/
 ---

-By default, the `SCORE.sh` scripts calculates all metrics ("scores") for all plans in an input ensemble.
+By default, the `SCORE.sh` script calculates all metrics ("scores") for all plans in an input ensemble.
 When the ensemble is large, this can take a long time.

 You can use a combination of two techniques to increase scoring throughput: